 - Use a neem oil solution to wipe down or spray your plants.
 Many houseplant pests hate neem oil, and it will also help your plant’s foliage look lovely.

-If your plant is looking a bit worse for the wear like mine was, you might have to get a bit extreme:
+If your plant is looking a bit worse for the wear like my Alocasia polly was, you might have to get a bit extreme:

 - I cut off all of the affected leaves…and that was all of the plant’s leaves.
 That’s because it was a smaller alocasia polly plant that only had three large leaves.
-(I know that this plant will rebound in time—I’ve cut down one of my alocasia polly plants to the soil before.)
+(I know that this plant will rebound in time—I’ve cut down one of my alocasia polly plants to the soil before.
+It will regrow.)

 - I moved the plant down to the kitchen sink and thoroughly soaked it with a mixture of Dr. Bronners Sal Suds and cold water, letting all of the excess drain out of the bottom.

 - Since the infestation was pretty far along, I also took all of the plants from the immediate proximity to the sink and gave them a quick rinse with cold water.
-Then I sprayed them down with neem oil.
+Then I sprayed everything down with neem oil and let it dry.

 How to prevent spider mites from coming back!

-How that you know how to get rid of spider mites on plants, here are a few steps you can take to prevent spider mites from coming back or to prevent new spider mite infestations.
+Now that you know how to get rid of spider mites on Alocasia plants, here are a few steps you can take to prevent spider mites from coming back or to prevent new spider mite infestations in the first place.

-1. After you’ve battled an infesting, you can occasionally spray your plants with a neem oil spray to ensure any mites or eggs that survived The Great Debugging are killed off.
+After you’ve battled an infestation, you can occasionally spray your plants with a neem oil spray or other insecticidal soap spray to ensure any mites or eggs that survived The Great Debugging are killed off.
 You can also wipe down the leaves, especially if they are larger leaves like a fiddle leaf fig or an elephant ear.

-3. Similar to the previous point, you can mist your plants regularly with a spray bottle and plain ol’ cold water.
+Similar to the previous point, you can mist your plants regularly with a spray bottle and plain ol’ cold water.
 You can also run a humidifier in the room, which I love to do during the winter anyways.
-During the winter, at least.
 We have had two of this humidifier for a little over two years now and love them.
 Very high output.

-5. If you keep plants outside in the warmer months, give them a thorough debugging before taking them inside.
-You can see how I debug my plants here.
+If you keep plants outside in the warmer months, give them a thorough debugging before taking them inside.
+Simple spray them down with soapy water or an insecticidal spray.

 Good luck out there, spider mite fighters.